Can GW231123 have a stellar origin?: Results

-\paragraph{Implications for GW231123} Our simulations imply that it is plausible to interpret GW231123’s primary component ($m_1\simeq137\msun$) as having formed via photodisintegration instability collapse.~A similar claim was previously made~\cite{Fishbach:2020qag} for the primary BH in GW190521, the former high‐mass record holder among GW events, although that interpretation depends strongly on the adopted prior distribution when analyzing the underlying GW data.
+Our simulations imply that it is plausible to interpret GW231123’s primary component ($m_1\simeq137\msun$) as having formed via photodisintegration instability collapse, even with a rapidly rotating core in the absence of efficient angular momentum transport in the star.~A similar claim was previously made~\citep{Fishbach:2020qag} for the primary BH in GW190521, the former high‐mass record holder among GW events, although that interpretation depends strongly on the adopted prior distribution when analyzing the underlying GW data.

-In our models, the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate needed to form GW231123's primary is both broad and realistic, ranging from the median to rates $3\sigma$ stronger.~The upper end is compatible with previous hints that higher rates are needed to explain GW observations e.g., the $35\msun$ peak in the BH mass function~\cite{Croon:2023kct}.~
+In our models, the ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ reaction rate needed to form GW231123's primary is both broad and realistic, ranging from the median to rates $3\sigma$ stronger.~The upper end is compatible with previous hints that higher rates are needed to explain GW observations e.g., the $35\msun$ peak in the BH mass function~\citep{Croon:2023kct}.~

-Ostensibly, the combination of large masses and large spins in GW231123 could be explained by binaries formed through hierarchical mergers (for context, see Ref.~\cite{Gerosa:2021mno} and references therein) and a few studies have already explored this scenario~\cite{LIGOScientific:2025rsn,Stegmann:2025cja,Li:2025fnf}.~We argue that it is somewhat unlikely.~Hierarchical mergers in dense stellar environments produce a spin distribution that is sharply peaked at $\chi \sim 0.7$~\cite{Gerosa:2017kvu,Fishbach:2017dwv}, which matches the BH spin in GW231123 only near the lower edge of its 90\% credible interval.~Spins of $\chi_{1} \sim 0.9$ are too large to be explained as merger remnants~\cite{Gerosa:2021hsc}, requiring substantial fine‐tuning of the progenitor binary (involving either a somewhat extreme mass ratio and/or mostly aligned spins).~Our analysis shows that stellar evolution alone can naturally explain the primary BH in GW231123 without requiring a hierarchical-merger origin.